National Association of Training Corps for Girls: Girls Training Corps

 The first Girls Training Corps units were formed in 1941.
 The GTC's purpose, as with other cadet organisations at the time, was to prepare young people for service to their community and to support in the war effort upon reaching adulthood.
 For the Girls Training Corps this meant training in military drill in preparation for potentially serving in the Auxiliary Territorial Service.
 The GTC was open to girls aged 14 to 20, and its motto was "To serve and Train for Service".

 Activities included learning to act as bicycle couriers, learning morse code, aircraft recognition, gymnastics, homemaking, craft-work, public affairs, land navigation, learning first aid, marksmanship, firefighting, and assisting with air warden duties.
 During the war and after GTC companies and members were active in volunteering in the community, such as volunteering as "sitter-ins" in hospitals.

-The GTC were organised into local units called companies lead by an adult Commandant, these companies would sometimes join other cadet units for joint training.
-Companies were then grouped into areas lead by an Area Commandant.
+The GTC were organised into local units called companies led by an adult Commandant, these companies would sometimes join other cadet units for joint training.
+Companies were then grouped into areas led by an Area Commandant.
 Within a year of forming, over 120,000 girls had joined a GTC company.
 Unlike their male counterparts, members of the GTC had to provide their own uniforms using clothing coupons.
 The uniform consisted of black shoes, navy blue skirt, white blouse, navy blue tie, GTC badge, and a navy blue forage hat.

 It was planned that after the War the GTC would be wound down and disbanded, and whilst there was a significant drop in the number of members, there were enough to change the decision to disband the GTC.
 After the war, following advice from the Youth Advisory Council, there was greater emphasis in the GTC training programme to recognise the girls as "a potential wife and mother".
 Over 3,000 members of the GTC took part in a parade at the Royal Tournament in 1951.
 In 1955 Princess Alexandra became patron of the National Association of Training Corps for Girls.
 In 1964 the GTC and WJAC amalgamated to become the Girls Venture Corps.